Testing and verifying in all development phases

 Linking requirements to test cases

-Coverage analysis of test cases in TPT can be done by linking test cases with requirements.
-Tests and requirements can be exchanged with Requirements Management Tools.
+You can do the coverage analysis of test cases in TPT by importing requirements into TPT and link them to test cases.
 With the test evaluation, you can automatically check and document in TPT if the requirements are fulfilled or not.

 Testing safety-related systems